 What Price Action Confirms a Trendline?

-A bullish engulfing or a hard rejection wick into uptrend support is a different story than a soft drift into the line with no response.
+Price action confirms a trendline when candles reject the line and close away from it.
+A bullish engulfing or hard rejection wick into uptrend support is a clear “defense” signal.
+A soft drift into the line with no response is not.

-Same thing on the short side: bearish engulfing into downtrend resistance hits differently than a weak grind.
+Same on the short side: bearish engulfing into downtrend resistance is stronger than a weak grind.

 Which Indicators Work Best With Trendlines?

-Moving averages like the 50 EMA / 200 EMA are lining up with the trendline
+Moving averages like the 50 EMA / 200 EMA lining up with the trendline.

-MACD turning up/down or improving histogram right at the trendline reaction
+MACD turning up/down or improving histogram at the trendline reaction.

 Trendline Trading Tips and Mistakes to Avoid